-Michael Becker is currently Principal Trombone of the Tucson Symphony Orchestra, Adjunct Professor of Trombone at the University of Arizona and Second Trombone of the Arizona Opera Orchestra.
-In addition, he is Bass Trombone of the Britt Festival Orchestra in Jacksonville, Oregon.
+Michael Becker joined the Tucson Symphony Orchestra as Principal Trombone in 2000.
+In addition to TSO, he is Second Trombone of the Arizona Opera Orchestra.
+During the summer, he holds the position of Bass Trombone with the Britt Festival Orchestra in Jacksonville, OR.
 Formerly, he served 6 seasons as Second Trombone of the Honolulu Symphony Orchestra (now the Hawaii Symphony) and one season as Principal Trombone of the Savannah Symphony Orchestra.

 He received his Bachelor of Music in Trombone from Indiana University and his master’s degree from Arizona State University.

-As a dedicated teacher, Michael has presented clinics at major universities throughout the country.
-He has also served as adjunct professor of Trombone at the University of Hawaii, Manoa and the University of Arizona, and as Visiting Professor of Trombone at the University of Georgia and Northern Arizona University.
+As a dedicated teacher, Mr. Becker presents clinics at major universities throughout the country.
+He also served as adjunct professor of Trombone at the University of Hawaii, Manoa and the University of Arizona, and as Visiting Professor of Trombone at the University of Georgia and Northern Arizona University.

-In 2005, Michael created and launched the annual Becker Low Brass Boot Camp in Tucson, Arizona.
-This weeklong, intensive workshop, with a focus on developing audition skills and preparation, attracts students and young professionals from around the country who are pursuing a career in symphony orchestras.
+In 2005, Mr. Becker created and launched the annual Becker Low Brass Boot Camp in Tucson, Arizona.
+This weeklong, intensive workshop, with a focus on developing audition skills and preparation, attracts students and young professionals from around the country who are pursuing a career in symphony orchestras. beckerlowbrassbootcamp.com

-As an active soloist and chamber music artist, he has had two works written for him, Still Points Concerto by Peter Askim and a Characters, a sonata by Carmela Cinco, and has performed as soloist with ensembles including the Tucson Symphony Orchestra, The Idylwyld Arts Academy Orchestra, Tucson Pops Orchestra.
-Michael is a member of the Tucson Symphony Brass Quintet performing more than 40 concerts annually.
-He has been an active solo recitalist across the nation at major Universities and can be heard on his solo bass trombone recording, Songs and Dances.
+As an active soloist and chamber music artist, he has had two solo works written for him, Still Points Concerto by Peter Askim and Characters, a sonata by Carmela Cinco.
+Mr. Becker is a member of the Tucson Symphony Brass Quintet, performing more than 40 concerts annually.
+He has performed as soloist with ensembles including the Tucson Symphony Orchestra, The Idylwyld Arts Academy Orchestra, and the Tucson Pops Orchestra.
+As a solo recitalist, Mr. Becker can be heard performing at major Universities across the nation, and on his solo bass trombone recording, Songs and Dances.

 In his spare time, he enjoys hiking, cooking and most of all tennis!